Maroussiabelle/Maroussiabelle/README.md

 ## A Few Quick Facts

 - 💼 Check out my [resume](https://drive.google.com/file/d/1a71WwGUgQko3dIg4CDZovKBZWYgHTsHZ/view?usp=sharing)
-- 🤓 Right now I am participating at EPAM bootcamp "Automated testing with JavaScript" and finishing online course on Functional Software Testing and Jira at stepik.org
+- 🤓 Right now I am participating at EPAM bootcamp "Automated Testing Basics in JavaScript" and finishing online course on Functional Software Testing and Jira at stepik.org
 - 🤓 I'm flexible and open to adapting to new tools and technologies
 - 🤓 Thoroughly studied fundamentals of theory of testing described in the ISTQB Certified Tester Foundation Level syllabus
 - 🤓 I understand SCRUM practices and am familiar with tools like JIRA and Trello kanban boards